Faveod/ruby-tree-sitter/README.md

 have to work locally with them.

 That said, we do aim at providing an idiomatic `Ruby` interface.
-It should also provide a _safer_ interface, where you don't have to worry about freeing when and how resources are freed.
+It should also provide a _safer_ interface, where you don't have to worry about when and how resources are freed.

 ## Grenadier?